boomernag/feel-so-good/README.md

 - As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.
 - As a user, I expect to easily navigate the website, so that I can quickly find what I'm looking for.
 - As a user, I want to easily access social media links of the company, so that I can read more information about it.
-- As a user, I want to read a summary info about the business, its ideas and benifits, so that I can quickly decide if it satisfies my needs.
+- As a user, I want to read an about section of the company, so that I can quickly decide if it satisfies my needs.
 - As a user, I want to find an information about the company, to know what they do, what their main principles and ideas
-- As a user, I want to view events that happen in the tea club this week in Dublin, so that I can come and join any event.
-- As a user, I want to see the location of the Tea Club on a map, so that I can find the address easily and come to the advertised events.
-- As a user, I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.
-- As a user, I want to learn more about different types of tea ceremonies, about tea culture in general, so that I can choose and book one of the tea ceremonies.
 - As a user, I want to view product details (e.g. image, price, description), so that I can buy some of them.
 - As a user, I want to search and filter the products easily, so that I can quickly find a specific product I am looking for.
 - As a user, I want to view and modify my order in the cart before completing it, so that I can make last changes easily before proceeding to payment.
 - As a user, I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.
 - As a user, I expect to make payments by card in a safe and secure way, so that I won't be concerned about the safety of my card details and won't be charged incorrectly.
-- As a user, I want to receive an email confirmation after checkout, so that I can make sure that payment was successfull.
+- As a user, I want to receive an email confirmation after checkout, so that I can make sure that payment was successful.
 #### New Users
 - As a user, I want to create my own account, so that I can save, view and edit my profile details and view my order history.
 #### Returning users